CoReACTER/coreacter.github.io/posts/20250916_dreaming_of_a_positive_science_classroom.md

 To my surprise, the class started with us barely "dancing" at all.
 For the first couple of weeks, we instead did exercises that taught us to give and take touch, to speak, listen, and respond through movement.
-I came to understand that, with no steps to follow, contact improv requires communication, intimacy, and trust.
+I came to understand that, with no steps to follow, contact improv requires intimacy, trust, and subtle but consistent communication.
 I remember one day, a few weeks into the course, seeing pairs of dancers experimenting with some lifts.
 I was one of the larger and physically stronger students, and so I thought that I should be able to lift my partner, too.
 We started dancing across the room, and when I moved in for her waist, she lowered her center, preventing my lift.